Impacts of gravitational-wave standard siren observations from Einstein Telescope and Cosmic Explorer on weighing

 {The error caused by the peculiar velocity of the GW source is given by \cite{Kocsis:2005vv}

 where $H(z)$ is the Hubble parameter. $\sqrt{\langle v^2\rangle}$ is the peculiar velocity of the GW source and we roughly set $\sqrt{\langle v^2\rangle}=500\ {\rm km\ s^{-1}}$.}

-{For each simulated GW source, the sky location ($\theta$, $\phi$), the masses of NSs ($m_1$, $m_2$), the binary inclination $\iota$, the coalescence phase $\psi_{\rm c}$, and the polarization angle $\psi$ are evenly sampled in the ranges of [0, $\pi$], [0, $2\pi$], $[1, 2]\ M_{\odot}$, $[1, 2]\ M_{\odot}$, [0, $\pi/9$], [0, $2\pi$], and [0, $2\pi$], respectively, where $M_{\odot}$ is the solar mass.
-The merger time is chosen to $t_{\rm c}=0$ for simplicity.
-In this work, we assume that the EM counterparts could be detected through the detections of short $\gamma$-ray bursts to determine sources' redshifts.
+For each simulated GW source, {the sky location, the binary inclination, the coalescence phase, and the polarization angle are randomly chosen in the ranges of ${\rm cos}\,\theta\in [-1,1]$, $\phi\in [0,360^\circ]$, $\iota\in [0,20^\circ]$, $\psi_{\rm c}\in [0,360^\circ]$, and $\psi\in [0,360^\circ]$.
+The mass of an NS is randomly chosen in the range of $[1, 2]$ $M_\odot$.
+Without loss of generality, the merger time is chosen to $t_{\rm c}=0$ in our analysis.
+Here we wish to note that the inclination angle should be randomly chosen in the range of ${\rm cos}\,\iota\in [-1,1]$ when simulating isotropic GW sources.
+However, in this work, we simulate GW events by detecting short $\gamma$-ray bursts (SGRBs) to determine sources' redshifts.